-Riding to 2050: San Diego Regional Bike Plan proposes a vision for a diverse regional bike system of interconnected corridors, support facilities, and programs to make bicycling a convenient form of transportation for everyday travel.
-The plan, now known as GO by BIKE, is intended to guide the development of the regional bicycle system through the year 2050.
+Riding to 2050: San Diego Regional Bike Plan proposes a vision for a diverse regional bike system of interconnected corridors, support facilities, and programs to make biking a convenient form of transportation for everyday travel.
+The plan, now known as GO by BIKE, is intended to guide the development of the regional bike network through the year 2050.

-The Bike Plan presents an interconnected network of bicycle corridors that will enable residents to bike safely on more direct and convenient routes within and between major regional destinations and activity centers.
+The Bike Plan presents an interconnected network of bike corridors that will enable residents to bike safely on more direct and convenient routes within and between major regional destinations and activity centers.
 It also supports implementation of both the SANDAG Regional Comprehensive Plan (RCP) and the SANDAG 2050 Regional Transportation Plan (RTP).

 Investing in Active Transportation

 Biking and walking are modes of active transportation, a concept that emphasizes the health benefits of these modes of travel for individuals and communities.
-In October 2011, SANDAG made an unprecedented commitment to active transportation with the adoption of the 2050 RTP and Sustainable Communities Strategy
+In October 2011, SANDAG adopted the 2050 RTP and Sustainable Communities Strategy